myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 **Changing the password**

 The password reset email that the user receives includes a link that they can use to reset their password.
 Following this link takes the user to a screen where they can create a new password.
-Let's take a look at how the Cayenne API uses the password reset link and the user's desired new password to change the password.
+Let's take a look at how the Cayenne REST API uses the password reset link and the user's desired new password to change the password.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524164522/Tank-Monitoring-Change-password-web.png" width="256" height="210" alt="Example new password creation web page"><br/><br/></p>

 ```
-Dev to provide example code showing Cayenne API call to change the user's password.
+Dev to provide example code showing Cayenne REST API call to change the user's password.
 ```

 #### Provisioning Devices

-Before a device can be activated using the Cayenne API, it must first be provisioned.
-Provisioning a device prepares the Cayenne backend to activate the device and generates the **Hardware IDs** that are required during the [Device Activation](#cayenne-api-using-the-api-example-walkthrough-activating-a-device) process.
+Before a device can be activated using the Cayenne REST API, it must first be provisioned.
+Provisioning a device prepares the Cayenne backend to activate the device and generates the **Hardware IDs** that are required during the [Device Activation](#cayenne-rest-api-using-the-api-example-walkthrough-activating-a-device) process.

 Let's provision an example Gateway, Sensor and Actuator which we will continue to use throughout the rest of our examples.
-The Cayenne API provides different ways for us to provision these devices.
+The Cayenne REST API provides different ways for us to provision these devices.

-- **[Provision devices one at a time](#cayenne-api-using-the-api-example-walkthrough-provisioning-devices-provision-single-devices)** - How to provision devices one at a time.
+- **[Provision devices one at a time](#cayenne-rest-api-using-the-api-example-walkthrough-provisioning-devices-provision-single-devices)** - How to provision devices one at a time.
-- **[Bulk provision the devices](#cayenne-api-using-the-api-example-walkthrough-provisioning-devices-bulk-provisioning-devices)** - How to provision multiple devices at once.
+- **[Bulk provision the devices](#cayenne-rest-api-using-the-api-example-walkthrough-provisioning-devices-bulk-provisioning-devices)** - How to provision multiple devices at once.

 ##### Provision single Devices

 Devices can be provisioned one at a time, allowing for tasks such as one-off or on demand provisioning of devices.
-Let's examine using the Cayenne API to provision our example devices, one at a time.
+Let's examine using the Cayenne REST API to provision our example devices, one at a time.

 ```
 Dev to provide example code that demonstrates how to provision a single device using the API.
 We should show multiple examples here (even if they are the same call but generating different output Hardware IDs).
 These will be used later in examples of device activation, device data history, etc.